IIIF/api/source/api/discovery/0.9/index.md

 In order to discover IIIF resources, the state of those resources in the systems that publish them needs to be communicated succinctly and easily to a consuming system.
 The consuming system can then use that information to retrieve and process the resources of interest and provide platforms that enable discovery and use.
 This communication takes place via the IIIF Change Discovery API, which uses the W3C [Activity Streams][org-w3c-activitystreams] specification to describe and serialize changes to resources.
 The conceptual model for those changes and the interactions between publishers and consumers are based on those identified by the [ResourceSync][org-openarchives-rsync] framework.
 It is not necessary to understand either of these standards in order to use or implement the IIIF Change Discovery API, which is fully specified in this document.

 Activities are used to describe the state of the publishing system by recording each individual change, in the order that they occur.
 The changes described are the creation, modification and deletion of IIIF Presentation API resources.
 A consuming application that is aware of all of the changes that took place in the publishing system has full knowledge of the set of resources available.
-IIIF [Collection][prezi30-collection]s and [Manifest][prezi30-manifest] are the main access points to published content and references to descriptive metadata about that content, however, Activities describing changes to other resources, such as the IIIF Image API endpoints or the descriptive metadata about the object represented, could also be published in this way.
+IIIF [Collections][prezi30-collection] and [Manifests][prezi30-manifest] are the main access points to published content and references to descriptive metadata about that content, however, Activities describing changes to other resources, such as the IIIF Image API endpoints or the descriptive metadata about the object represented, could also be published in this way.
 As the intended use is to inform a consuming system, rather than to display information, the Change Discovery API does not include any content intended to be rendered to end users.

 The Presentation API does not include descriptive metadata fields, and intentionally lacks the semantics needed to implement advanced or fielded search.
 Instead, the Presentation API uses the [`seeAlso`][prezi30-seealso] property to link to external documents that can have richer and domain-specific information about the content being presented.
 For example, a museum object might have a `seeAlso` reference to a CIDOC-CRM or LIDO description, while a bibliographic resource might reference a Dublin Core or MODS description.
 These external descriptions should be used when possible to provide interfaces giving access to more precise matching algorithms.

 This specification describes three levels of conformance that build upon each other in terms of functionality and precision of the information published.
 Sets of changes are published in pages, which are then aggregated into a collection per publisher.
 To reduce barriers to entry, care has been taken to allow for the possibility of implementing all levels using only static files on a web server, rather than requiring dynamic access to a database.

 ### 2.1.
-Listing Resources and their Changes
+IIIF Resources and their Changes
-{: #listing-resources-and-their-changes}
+{: #resources-and-their-changes}

-There are three levels of conformance at which changes can be described.
+There are three levels of conformance at which changes to IIIF resources can be described.
 Level 0 is simply a list of the resources available.
 Level 1 adds timestamps and ordering from earliest change to most recent, allowing a consuming application to work backwards through the list and stop processing once it encounters a change that it has already seen from a previous run.
 Level 2 adds information about the types of activities, enabling the explicit description of the creation and deletion of resources.

 The subsections below describe first how to construct the description of the changes for each level, and then in the next section how to embed them into ordered lists.